khmarbaise/octopress/source/_posts/2013/2013-09-28-build-smells-maven-assembly-plugin.md

     </fileSet>
   </fileSets>
 ```
-At the first glance this descriptor looks ok.
+At the first glance this descriptor looks all right.
 But what happens if you have ten modules which should be
-packaged into the distribution archive instead of two?
+packed into the distribution archive instead of two?
 The assembly descriptor would look like this: